Chronically Ill, Traumatically Billed: $123,019 For 2 Multiple Sclerosis Treatments

 Because health care costs can be so high, you may be eligible even if you have a decent salary.
 Cleveland Clinic gives free care to everybody below a certain income, said spokeswoman Heather Phillips.
 But it wasn't until Hickson called that the hospital agreed to erase the charge.

 While there are multiple new drugs to treat serious chronic conditions, they have often not been tested against one another.
-Moreover, your doctor may have no idea about their prices.
-But he or she should.For newer drugs, all options may well be very expensive.
+Moreover, doctors may have no idea about their prices.
+But they should.For newer drugs, all options may well be very expensive.

 Keep in mind that drugs that must be infused often come with facility fees and infusion charges, which can leave patients with hefty copayments for outpatient treatment.
 Ask about oral medicines or those you can self-inject at home.